htnafhD/lol_client_language_swtiching/README.md

 # Language Switching for League of Legends Client.
 Switch to supported language for LOL Client.
-Not only language but sound as well :D
+Not only language but sound as well :D (Cuz it come with package :|)
 # Usage
 `python LOL_Client_Language.py -l [LOCALE]`
 # Help